-A recent survey has rated the various accents in Ireland and put them in order of the most popular.
+A survey rated the various accents in Ireland and put them in order of the most popular.

-The survey, which was taken by theslicedpan.com throughout last week, will make pleasant reading for Ireland’s northern most county.
+The survey, which was taken by theslicedpan.com in 2015, will make pleasant reading for Ireland’s northern most county.

 However, readers from the Leinster counties might want to stop reading at this point… you’re not going to like it!